jdah/microcraft/README.md

 # MICROCRAFT
-A Minicraft remake with some neat extras
+A Minicraft remake with some neat extras.
+Beat the fearsome **AIR WIZARD** to win the game!

 ![screenshot](screen.png)